Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Introduction

 This work follows \cite{Dihingia-etal2023} in terms of GRMHD with radiative cooling, where we consider a two-temperature accretion flow.
 The electrons in the fluids are subjected to radiative cooling by Bremsstrahlung, synchrotron, synchrotron self-comptonisation, and black body radiation.
 The electrons heat up due to the Coulomb collision and magnetic heating processes (turbulent and reconnection heating).
+This approach to studying accretion flow is not new for AGNs.
+The effects of radiative cooling on the accretion flow have been studied for several years, particularly for Sgr A$^*$ and M\,87 \citep{Sadowski-etal2017,Ryan-etal2017,Chael-etal2018,Ryan-etal2018,Chael-etal2019}.
+We perform the same for a thin-disc scenario, which is primarily applicable to BH-XRBs.
 In the next section (Section 2), we discuss the mathematical details of disc setup, radiative processes, etc. In Sections 3-7, we discuss results obtained from different simulation models and their interpretations and analyses.
 Finally, in Section 8, we conclude our results with a discussion on the astrophysical implications of our results and future plans.

 Note that throughout the manuscript, we solve the equations and express the quantities in geometrised units, where $G=M_\bullet=c=1$. $G, M_\bullet$ and $c$ refer to the universal gravitational constant, the mass of the black hole, and the speed of light, respectively.
 In this system of units, mass, length, and time scales are presented in terms of $M_\bullet, r_g=GM_\bullet/c^2$, and $t_g=GM_\bullet/c^3$, respectively.